Public Banking 101

 Today there are campaigns for public banks across the country.
 Here are a few examples.

-• In California, citizens passed a bill in 2020 to allow cities and counties to create public banks.
-From San Francisco to Los Angles residents are mobilizing to create their own public banks, and are planning to introduce legislation in an upcoming session to create a state-level public bank.
+- In California, citizens passed a bill in 2020 to allow cities and counties to create public banks.
+From San Francisco to Los Angles residents are mobilizing to create local or regional public banks.

 To learn about more state- and municipal level campaigns, see this map.